 Some, like the Scott Hicks’s film Heart of Atlantis, end up serious and dramatic while others like Alan Gibson’s Martin’s Day rely on swifter action, tension and humor to keep the interest of their audiences.

-Admittedly, I was afraid of a predicable ending, but thankfully Alan Gibson once again proved that my initial judgment of his directing skills was wrong.
+Admittedly, I was afraid of a predictable ending, but thankfully Alan Gibson once again proved that my initial judgment of his directing skills was wrong.
 While the film was enjoyable (after the first 20 or so minutes), it is the ending that makes me recommend the film.
-I’m positive that you will appreciate its story, the conflict and its resolution!
+I’m positive that you will appreciate its story, the conflict, and its resolution!